prathamp18/prathamp18/README.md

 ## 🚀 About Me

-I’m a **Computer Science student at York University**, passionate about building high-impact software systems that combine **algorithms, AI/ML, backend engineering, and cloud-native development**.
+I’m a **Computer Science student at York University**, passionate about building high-impact software systems that combine **algorithms, AI/ML, backend engineering, automation and cloud-native development**.
 I specialize in developing **full-stack applications**, **machine learning models implemented from scratch**, and **real-time geospatial systems** such as aviation routing engines.
 I enjoy transforming complex technical ideas into scalable, production-ready solutions that create real-world value.